atom0s/XiPackets/world/server/0x0037/README.md

 ### `unknown_1_9`

-_Unknown._
+_Flag set if the entity is within a zone-wide treasure pool area or party._

 If this flag is set, it will cause the entities `ZoneNo` field to be set with the current `pGlobalNowZone->ZoneNo` value.
+The client uses this value to determine if the client is within a zone-wide based treasure pool area or party.
+When set, it will cause the client to display the extended treasure pool window.

 ### `unknown_1_10`